Metacor/Minecraft-Speedrun-Guide/readme.md

 * When travelling across Water, it is faster to use a [Dolphin's Boost](https://minecraft.fandom.com/wiki/Dolphin%27s_Grace), than it would be to use a Boat
 * if you find an underwater Stronghold, make sure to look around for the Portal Room before blindly entering
 * Strongholds are [extremely unlikely](https://youtu.be/_rbWryJVEmw?t=1011) to spawn in Swamps ([supposedly impossible](https://bugs.mojang.com/browse/MC-136288))
-* The Portal Room is usually within [5 = 7](https://youtu.be/u42bjqtq5-s) Rooms of the Starter Staircase
 * [Hidden Rooms Identification](https://www.youtube.com/watch?v=vztJNmUdyBY)
 	* *Hidden Rooms can **only** occur in "5-way" room types*
 	* *if you're facing +x/+z (South/East) from the main entrance, there **CANNOT** be Hidden Rooms*